linuxlarp/linuxlarp/README.md

 i build stuff for Roblox, Discord and social media platforms, I love tinkering with Linux *(CachyOS KDE)*, homelabbing on my pi5 & dell optiplex 7010

-im also a Right to Privacy advocate *(from large coporations and goverement)* and FOSS enthusiast and self-hosting & homelabbing geek
+im also a Right to Privacy advocate *(from large coporations and government)* and FOSS enthusiast and self-hosting & homelabbing geek

 i also do this when im not doing any of the following:
 - studying